 The last decan of Capricorn and the first two decans of Aquarius ( The Prince of Swords rules the zodiac from the 21st degree of Capricorn to the 20th degree of Aquarius) , assigned to this card implies, affection, kindness and a good heart, as well as, a mind divided.
 The Two halves of one mind are shown as Sword and Sickle.

-Once again, the Prince of Swords represents the airy part of Air which as air is directed by "outside influences" such as the heat of passion and the coolness of pure coldness.
+Once again, the Prince of Swords represents the airy part of Air whose mind is as air and therefore directed by "outside influences" such as the heat of passion and the coolness of pure coldness.

 This is the Archetypal personality of the intellectual, pure mind, as such the Prince of Swords is dressed in woven-full armor of definite device.
 His chariot is composed of geometric ideas.
 This chariot is drawn by unharnessed wing children "who are flights of fancy" and may go any-which way they like, as the reins are attached to passing geometric ideas.
 This is like the knowledge of Euclid expounded upon by an idiot, whose argument takes any twist and turn it wants to, and yet be totally "rational".
 Thus the chariot is easily moved but unable to go into any definite direction---except by accident.